IBM/Ansible-OpenShift-Provisioning/docs/run-the-playbooks-for-abi.md

 # Run the Agent Based Installer (ABI) Playbooks
 ## Prerequisites
+* KVM
-* KVM host with root user access or user with sudo privileges. ( applicable only in case of KVM)
+    * Host with root user access or user with sudo privileges.
+* z/VM
-* z/VM bastion with root user access or user with sudo privileges. ( applicable only in case of z/VM)
+    * Bastion with root user access or user with sudo privileges.
-* z/VM Host with desired network cards enabled and storage details. ( applicable only in case of z/VM)
+    * Host with desired network cards enabled and storage details.
+* Checklist for Disconnected Cluster Installation ( [Disconnected Pre-requisites](https://github.com/IBM/Ansible-OpenShift-Provisioning/blob/main/docs/run-the-playbooks-for-disconnected.md#pre-requisites) )

 ## Note:
 * This playbook support SNO, Compact and HA type of OCP cluster installation on KVM using ABI.